 top of page

-Preparation Guide for your Newborn Model for Mentoring Workshop
+Preparation Guide Newborn Model

 Thank you for allowing me to use your precious new bundle of joy as a model for my upcoming Mentoring Workshop.
 As a mom of two children, I understand how overwhelming those first few days can be with a new baby so I created this informational guide to help you prepare for our session together.